Skip to main content

 Food boundaries aren’t just about food

-Since 2009 (the earliest days of Whole30), I’ve spent a lot of time helping people say no to breakroom donuts, a slice of cake at the birthday party, and a glass of wine at happy hour as a means of honoring their Whole30 commitment.
-But those aren’t the only food-related boundary conversations I’ve had with people over the course of the last decade.
-In fact, in The Book of Boundaries, I’ve devoted an entire section to crucial boundaries around what I call “table talk.”
+Since 2009 (the earliest days of Whole30), I’ve spent a lot of time helping people stick to their Whole30 commitment by saying no to the break room donuts, cake at the birthday party, or glass of wine at happy hour.
+But those aren’t the only food-related boundary conversations you might need to have.
+In fact, in The Book of Boundaries, I’ve devoted an entire section to crucial boundaries around “table talk.”

 Here’s an excerpt adapted from Chapter 8, Clearing the Table: Setting Boundaries Around Food, Alcohol, and Table Talk.